MicrosoftDevOps/MicrosoftDevOps.github.io/_posts/2016-06-13-orckestra.md

 <img src="/images/orckestra2.jpg" alt="Value Stream Mapping" style="width: 90%;"/>

 This map is quite imposing, indeed there are actually two teams working sequentially to deliver the final product.
-The first team is working on the core platform (OCC), features that are common to every customers.
+The first team (Product Core Team) is working on the core platform (OCC), features that are common to every customers.
 Its processes are described by the top row in the above picture.
-Once done, another team grab the OCC's package and add features specific to a given customer on top of it before releasing a package containing both team's work to the end customer.
-This processes are described by the bottom row in the picture.
+Once done, another team (Product Implementation Team) grab the OCC's package and add features specific to a given customer on top of it before releasing a package containing both team's work to the end customer.
+These processes are described by the bottom row in the picture.
 This two groups of processes form a single value stream, not two, since no value is delivered until all the above steps are taken one after the other:

 > A value stream is the sequence of activities required to design, produce, and deliver a good or service to a customer. [...]